 7. Collect first-party data from your email subscribers.

 Use your preference centers to invite subscribers to provide data that you can use to personalize their content.

 In this example, a skin brand can ask about skin concerns so they can segment their subscribers and send more relevant emails.
 This data can also be used to send personal offers or to aid in customer support.

 Knowledge is power.
-Adding a post-unsubscribe survey to your preference center allows you to understand why subscribers leave.
-Based on this information, you can make changes to your preference center, or even your email program as a whole.
+Adding an optional post-unsubscribe survey to your preference center allows you to understand why subscribers leave.

 Your subscribers know your brand.
 That's why your preference center should look like your website, not your ESP.
 Stay consistent with your brand voice, and make sure you choose a preference center provider that allows you to customize pages with your brand's design.

 11. Use a preference center builder that allows you to customize your page.